Irreducible modules for the degenerate double affine Hecke algebra of type $A$ as submodules of Verma modules: Introduction

 \section{Introduction}

 Irreducible representations in category $\mathcal{O}$ for the degenerate double affine Hecke algebra (trigonometric Cherednik algebra) $\H$ of type $A$ have been classified by Suzuki in \cite{S2}.
 They are parametrized by \emph{periodic Cherednik diagrams}, which are an infinite, periodic, skew generalization of Young diagrams.
-Given such a diagram $D$, their construction produces a character $\chi_D$ of a commutative subalgebra $\CC[u_1,\ldots, u_n]$ of $\H$.
-One can induce from any character $\chi$ to get a representation of the entire algebra $\H$; this induced representation $M_{\chi}$ is called the \emph{Verma module}.
+Given such a diagram $D$, the construction in \cite{S2} produces a character $\chi_D$ of a commutative subalgebra $\CC[u_1,\ldots, u_n]$ of $\H$.
+One can induce from any one dimensional representation $\chi$ of the subalgebra $\CC[u_1,\ldots, u_n]$ and get a representation of the entire algebra $\H$; the resulting induced representation $M_{\chi}$ is called the \emph{Verma module}.
 For a character $\chi=\chi_D$ obtained from a periodic Cherednik diagram $D$, the resulting Verma module $M_\chi=M_D$ has a distinguished quotient $N_D$ called the \emph{small Verma module}, which in turn has a unique irreducible quotient $L_{D}$.
-All irreducible representations of $\H$ in the appropriately defined category $\mathcal{O}$ can be realized in this way, and it is known which diagrams $D$ produce isomorphic irreducible representation.
+All irreducible representations of $\H$ in the appropriately defined category $\mathcal{O}$ can be realised in this way, and it is known which diagrams $D$ produce isomorphic irreducible representations.
 This gives a parametrization of simple objects in category $\mathcal{O}$ in terms of equivalence classes of periodic Cherednik diagrams.

 A certain full subcategory $\mathcal{O}_{ss}$ of $\mathcal{O}$ is particularly approachable.
-Its objects are \emph{semisimple} or \emph{calibrated} modules, defined as $\H$ modules on which the subalgebra $\CC[u_1,\ldots, u_n]$ acts diagonally.
+Its objects are \emph{semisimple} or \emph{calibrated} modules, defined as those $\H$ modules on which the subalgebra $\CC[u_1,\ldots, u_n]$ acts diagonally.
 Suzuki and Vazirani \cite{SV} classify such irreducible modules in terms of periodic Cherednik diagrams.
 They prove that an irreducible module $L_D$ is semisimple if and only if $D$ is a \emph{periodic skew diagram}.
 This is a combinatorial condition on the arrangement of boxes in $D$, and it directly generalizes the corresponding condition for semisimple representations of the degenerate affine Hecke algebra from \cite{R}.